-- The Northern Quarter is likely to continue to provide a site of biodiversity interest with a limited management regime; - Informal recreational use of the site would remain and the angling club would continue to utilise the lake; - Piecemeal development of employment and some residential elements could occur over time; - There would be no change in the flood and water regime on site, unless piecemeal development occurred, the nature of which would be unknown; - The main access to Cinderford would remain on the Steam Mills road via the Nailbridge junction and there would be little if any demand for change to the public transport system. - The Northern United buildings would continue to decline, unless developed separately in which case the nature of such development would be unknown and may create an isolated employment area of little benefit to Cinderford; - Levels of employment opportunity within Cinderford would remain unchanged and current increased levels of unemployment would remain and potentially decline with less motivation for inward investment; - The social infrastructure of Cinderford would remain unchanged and potential decline due to lack of inward investment to the area; - Affordable housing needs to address the amount of housing deprivation would not be accounted for in this location; and - Outward commuter movements for key services (such as education) would remain.
+- Increased service levels are predicted for the area, predicted to improve levels of health; - Increased service levels are also likely to result in improved a larger population for the area, therefore population levels are likely to increase over time; - The Northern Quarter is likely to continue to provide a site of biodiversity interest with a limited management regime; - Informal recreational use of the site would remain and the angling club would continue to utilise the lake; - Piecemeal development of employment and some residential elements could occur over time;

+- There would be no change in the flood and water regime on site, unless piecemeal development occurred, the nature of which would be unknown; - Levels of air pollution would be likely to increase as a result of increased population levels, although it is noted that improvements in technology (such as improving vehicle standards) would be likely to decrease percapita emissions; - The main access to Cinderford would remain on the Steam Mills road via the Nailbridge junction and there would be little if any demand for change to the public transport system. - The Northern United buildings would continue to decline, unless developed separately - in which case the nature of such development would be unknown and may create an isolated employment area of little benefit to Cinderford; - Levels of employment opportunity within Cinderford would remain unchanged and current increased levels of unemployment would remain and potentially decline with less motivation for inward investment; - The social infrastructure of Cinderford would remain unchanged and potential decline due to lack of inward investment to the area; - Affordable housing needs to address the amount of housing deprivation would not be accounted for in this location; and - Outward commuter movements for key services (such as education) would remain.